 Application, evaluation and selection procedure

-- The supervisor is asked by the FWO to write a letter of recommendation.
+- The supervisor receives a request from the FWO to write a letter of recommendation.

-- After the preselection by the expert panel, you will be notified and depending on your result, invited to the second round with interview.
+- Once the expert panel has completed the preselection, you will be notified and depending on your result, you will or will not be invited to the second round.

-- The Expert panels report to the Board of Trustees, who decides on the appointment.
-The results will be announced via email and via our results page on May 31, 2022.
+- On the basis of the proposals from the expert panels, the board will make the final decision on the selection.
+The results will be announced via email and via our results page on 16 May 2024.

-- The evaluation and selection procedures will be explained during infosessions (see below)
+- The evaluation and selection procedures are explained in a number of information sessions (see below).

 - General regulations

 These general regulations are applicable for every funding of FWO

 These regulations contain all conditions, procedures, etc. to apply for a Postdoctoral Fellowship with the FWO.

 - Regulations for the bench fee of FWO fellows